QUB-ASL/bzzz/CONTRIBUTING.md

 - Global variables use the prefix `g_`, e.g., `g_imuData`
 - When it comes to getters and setters we use `foo()` (_not_ `getFoo()`) and `setFoo(val)`
 - All other variables (e.g., local variables) are camel case
+- The main namespace of the project is `bzzz`

 **What goes in a header file:** Declare all public entities.
 Is a function/method/class/structure needed outside the scope of this file?
 If not, it does not belong in the header file.
 Do not put any implementations in the header file - put them in the code files instead.
 For example, is the controller gain needed to anyone else except for the controller?
 No, so put it in the `cpp` file.